An investor sitting alone at a table examines their portfolio on a laptop.

 Understanding market downturns

-Share this piece with clients to help them gain a better understanding of market declines and how to respond to them.
+Help clients gain a better understanding of market declines and how to respond to them.

-Share this piece with your clients to help them understand the benefits of a long-term investing strategy.
+Remind clients about the benefits of a long-term investing strategy.

 When markets are jumpy, maintain focus on your goals